Corrugated Paper Pallets:

 In a world where consumer reviews, employee tweets and social posts more transparently drive awareness of the truth in corporate practices, consumers and decision makers take to the internet to shop for the best companies with whom to align themselves—and they are digging deeper than the corporate website to do so.

-If your company is making efforts to move in the green direction there may be an often-overlooked opportunity sitting right at your back door.
+If your company is making efforts to move your supply chain in the green direction there may be an often-overlooked alternative sitting right at your back door.

 1. ChangethePallet.Org (2015, August 20).
 How Changing the Pallet Can Change the Planet.
 Retrieved from https://www.changethepallet.org/blog/how-changing-the-pallet-can-change-the-planet